byuflowlab/FLOWFarm.jl/docs/src/Explanation.md

 - [11] I. Katic, J. Højstrup, and N. Jensen.
 A simple model for cluster efficiency.
 In European Wind Energy Association
 - [12] S. Voutsinas, K. Rados, and A. Zervos.
 On the analysis of wake effects in wind parks.
 Wind Engineering, 14:204–2019, 1990.
 - [13] A. Pen ̃a, K. Schaldemose Hansen, S. Ott, and M. P. van der Laan.
 On wake modeling, wind-farm gradients, and aep predictions at the anholt wind farm.
 Wind Energy Science, 3(1):191–202, 2018.
+- [14] Varela, B., and Ning, A., “Sparsity Applications for Gradient-Based Optimization of Wind Farms,” Oct.
+2024, (in review).